ipfs/ipfs-companion/SECURITY.md

 Required steps:

 1. Download package version that is to be verified
-2. Checkout sources of the [same tag](https://github.com/ipfs/ipfs-companion/tags)
+2. Check out sources of the [same tag](https://github.com/ipfs/ipfs-companion/tags)
 2. Build package from sources using `yarn dev-build` command.
    As a result, you will have freshly built packages in `build/` directory
 3. Unzip contents and compare manually or use handy one-liners below.